Pilot-Group-ESL/service.template/README.md

 #### Rename the service in the docker-compose files
 - Global replace "service-template-" to match your project name.
 - Global replace "service_template_" to match your project name.
+- Global replace "service-template" to match your project name.
 - Global replace pilot-group-esl/service.template to your new service name
-- Add your project PR URL to .github/pull_request_template.md
+- Add your project JIRA ticket URL to .github/pull_request_template.md
 - Check your `MYSQL_USER` for both the test and normal db in your `docker-compose.yml` and if its longer then 32 chars then find and replace in the whole project for something appropriate.
 - You can now test and commit your new service.

 #### Known issues
-- Web containers (and databe if you need access to the) requires port exposed to host.
-Currently, this is configured manually.
-Investigate a better solution.
 - Update to PHPUnit 10 once it is supported by Symfony (Running 9.6 at the moment)
 - Test database variable does not get loaded from .env.test - hardcoded to config for now
 - Migrations are disabled in the workflow as we do not have any yet.